devcontainers/devcontainers.github.io/_implementors/spec.md

 ## <a href="#environment-restart" name="environment-restart" class="anchor"> Environment Restart </a>

 After an environment has been stopped, the containers are restarted according to the orchestrator defined.
-Additionally, `post-start-command` is executed in the **main** container.
+Additionally, `postStartCommand` is executed in the **main** container.